What is a VAT Number

-How to Check and Validate EU VAT ID Numbers
+Why You Have to Validate EU VAT Numbers

 If foreign businesses didn’t have to charge a VAT, imagine how disadvantaged EU-based businesses would become.
 Their products and services would cost more to the consumer.

-Lawmakers have therefore decided that businesses themselves will be held accountable for charging the correct VAT for all EU customers.
-This is regardless whether the business is operating from within or from outside the EU.
+Lawmakers have therefore decided that businesses themselves will be held accountable for charging the correct VAT to all their EU citizens.
+This is regardless whether your business is operating from within or from outside the EU.

-Ways to Validate the VAT ID Number of Your Customer
+How to Validate the EU VAT Number of Your Customer

-There are two ways to validate VAT ID numbers:
+There are two ways to validate EU VAT numbers:

-Before you can automate VAT ID number checks, you have to look for an API.
-Most online businesses selling digital products have implemented an automated process to validate their customer’s VAT ID number during checkout.
-This gives customers immediate feedback when they enter an invalid VAT ID number, and saves themselves a pile of paperwork as they have to apply, collect and remit VAT every quarter.
+In order to automate VAT number checks during your customer’s checkout process, you would implement an API.
+Most online businesses selling digital products have an automated process to validate their customer’s VAT number during checkout.
+This gives customers immediate feedback when they enter an invalid VAT number, and saves hours of manual work.